-After pumping condensable vapours, decontaminate the oil, if necessary, using the procedure in Section 4.6.
+After pumping condensible vapours, decontaminate the oil (if necessary); use the procedure in Section 4.6.

 4.6 To decontaminate the oil

 The oil in the pump should be clear.
 If the oil is cloudy or discoloured, it is contaminated with process vapours.